Practical support around key areas to tackle sexual harassment and bullying at work

 Employers and individuals can be ordered to pay unlimited compensation where discrimination-based harassment has occurred, including the payment of compensation for injury to feelings.

 Prevention is better than cure and employers should promote a positive culture at work for everyone based on personal respect and dignity, to help prevent inappropriate behaviour in the first place.
 The organisation should send a clear message to all employees that there is zero tolerance for bullying and harassment.
 Senior leaders should have a clear vision and demonstrate strong values that communicate what a culture of dignity and respect looks like in practice.

 Policies, communication and training

-A well-designed policy is essential to tackle harassment.
-Policies should be agreed with trade union or employee representatives and be drawn to everyone’s attention.
+A well-designed policy is essential to tackle bullying or harassment.
+Policies and any accompanying guidance should be agreed with trade union or employee representatives and be drawn to everyone’s attention.
 They should:

 - give examples of what constitutes harassment, bullying and intimidating behaviour, including cyber-bullying, work-related events and harassment by third parties

 - explain the damaging effects and why it will not be tolerated